brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-We run into a familiar issue during compilation:
+I run into a familiar issue during compilation:

 ```rust
 error[E0597]: `x` does not live long enough